Immelman51/xwunited/README.md

 Exemples:
 - Purge Troopers is a crew upgrade but need to occupy also a Gunner Slot.
+We select :
-We select modify=true and the "modifier_func" at the end to auto equip this upgrade in the gunner slot as well.
+available:false (to show there's a restriction to look for) modify:true (to show there's a function to execute when you select this upgrade) modifier_func" at the end to auto equip this upgrade in the gunner slot as well (globally this is the function(s) to execute when modify=true)
 {
             "name": "Purge Troopers",
              "name_ENG": "Purge Troopers",